eneerge/Powershell-PCI-Compliance/README.md

-## Update: Looks like they removed their PCI Compliance audit file.
-This is likely because they have a PCI ASV module now.
-May update this to pass the checks shown there.
+## Update: Having trouble finding this in the Compliance Module in Tenable, but the audit template is in the Tenable Audit portal: https://www.tenable.com/audits/PCI_3.0_Windows

 # Powershell-PCI-Compliance
 This Powershell script can be used to configure the Local Security Policy on a Windows computer to meet PCI Compliance.